 Daftary et al (2012) Essential role of brain-derived neurotrophic factor in the regulation of serotonin transmission in the basolateral amygdala.
 Neuroscience 224 125 PMID: 22917617

 Do you know of a great paper that uses MDL 100907 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for MDL 100907